 - Use one to two times a week.

-Castor Oil through its Ricinoleic component and anti-oxidant properties gives length to the eyelashes.
+Castor oil for eyelashes through its Ricinoleic component and anti-oxidant properties gives length to the eyelashes.
 For that, you can add castor oil into an empty mascara bottle and apply it to your eyelashes.
 Leave it there for the whole night and you will notice an increase in the length of lashes.

-By increasing growth and giving strength to the hair follicles, Castor Oil gives you healthy eyebrows that you can then mould into any shape.
+By increasing growth and giving strength to the hair follicles, It gives you healthy eyebrows that you can then mould into any shape.
 Keratin strengthening also plays an important role in strengthening and thickness of eyebrows.

 The application of castor oil to nails gives healthy cuticles.
 It is used in the treatment of brittle nails.
 Take a small cotton bud.
 Add a few drops of castor oil on it.
 Apply it gently on your nails with a cotton piece and leave it for the whole night.
 You will definitely notice a change in the overall look of your nails.